 La Ventana

-While La Ventana is known for its wind sports, the depth of the ocean are rarely explored for spearfishing.
-If you head north, or south, of the town of La Ventana, you will found wonderful reefs to spearfish at.
+While La Ventana is known for its wind sports, the depths of the ocean are rarely explored for spearfishing.
+If you head north or south of the town of La Ventana, you will find wonderful reefs to spearfish at.
 These reefs are spread out, so be prepared to swim if you do not spot them with a drone beforehand.
+The calm waters and vibrant coral ecosystems make La Ventana a hidden gem for both beginner and intermediate spearfishers.

 Cabo Area

 The Cabo area is growing in the spearfishing community, but still a novelty.
-Most tourist who come to Cabo to fish are hoping to go deep sea fishing on boats.
-Because of this difference, the waters around Cabo close to shore, are often great for spearfishing.
+Most tourists who come to Cabo to fish are hoping to go deep sea fishing on boats.
+Because of this difference, the waters around Cabo close to shore are often great for spearfishing.
 If you explore around the cape, towards the Sea of Cortez, you will find several locations with great spearfishing.
+Seasonal migrations of fish add an exciting element of surprise to each trip.

 La Paz Area